alex-cory/react-useportal/README.md

 # usePortal
 🌀 A React hook for using Portals

-> Struggling with modals, lightboxes or loading bars in React?
-React-portal creates a new top-level React tree and injects its children into it.
-That's necessary for proper styling (especially positioning).
+> Need to make dropdowns, lightboxes, modals, or loading animations in React?
+React Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component ([react docs](https://reactjs.org/docs/portals.html)).

 Installation
 ------------